ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 This makes the Ray head node only works as a manager node, without worker node functionality.

 - Inside each spark executor, launch one Ray worker worker and keep the spark job running until the Ray cluster destroyed.
-Note: one spark executor might contain multiple spark tasks, but we will only launch one ray node for each spark executor. e.g., suppose in executor1, there’re 3 spark tasks launched, then in task of local-rank-0, we launch a ray node with –num-cpus=3.
-Using the following commands to launch ray worker node in spark tasks:
+Each ray worker node will be assigned with resources equal to the corresponding spark task (CPU / GPU / Memory).
+The command used to start ray node is:
 ```
 ray start —head --num-cpus=X --num-gpus=Y --memory=Z --address={head_ip}:{port}
 ```